-Ginger Soy : Created with Tom Douglas ginger pineapple teriyaki sauce and toasted sesame seeds.
+Ginger Soy : Tom Douglas ginger pineapple teriyaki sauce & toasted sesame seeds.

-Chimichurri : Created with chimichurri sauce, minced garlic, crushed red chili flakes & toasted sesame seeds.
+Chimichurri : Chimichurri sauce, minced garlic, crushed red chili flakes & toasted sesame seeds.

 Sweet & Hot Honey Mustard : Bone Suckin’ sweet & hot mustard, honey, fresh chopped rosemary, and red chili flakes.

 Al Pastor: Marinated in an earthy chile sauce, full of the best taqueria taste.

 Moroccan: Tender cubes of lamb marinated in lively harissa, a North African condiment made from sweet peppers, chilies and preserved lemons.

 Greek: Seasoned with onion and fresh herbs and wrapped in caul fat for an extra juicy, tender kabob.